 - Navigate to your folder with input data (or upload the data),

-- Select all of the files in the folder,
+- Select all of the files in the folder, or Group the Sequences into a sequence list first (recommended if you have more than 50 sequences)

 - Click Pre-processing and